graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 Consider GraphQL `enum Color { RED GREEN BLUE }` and corresponding `EnumerationGraphType`.
 In v4 `ParseValue("rED")` yields internal value for `RED` name.
 In v5 this behavior was changed and `ParseValue("rED")` throws error `Unable to convert 'rED' to the scalar type 'Color'`.

+### 25. `EnumerationGraphType.AddValue` changes

+`description` argument from `EnumerationGraphType.AddValue` method was marked as optional and moved after `value` argument.
+If you use this method and set descriptions, you will need to change the order of arguments.